llpw-build/liber-emporium/README.md

 In regards to testing, I have run the code through numerous screen sizes using the google inspection element and adjusted the code accordingly used media queries which has led to a consistently attractive website accross all sizes, that has no issues.

-The reason I believe the code has no issues, is because I have ran all of my code through the appropriate validators and recieved confirmation that there are no issues.
+The reason I believe the code has no issues, is because I fixed the only two issues to arise when I first ran it through the validator, which was, I had included "Width: 100%" in my HTML for my embedded map, when I should of had this in my CSS.
+This was flagged by the validator stating it did not expect "%" after the figure.
+This was easily corrected.
+The second was a stray "</section>" tag on line 55 of my code, which was removed.
+I then ran all of my code through the appropriate validators again and recieved confirmation that there are no issues.

 ### HTML: